Various Artists \ A Young Person's Guide to the Avant-Garde [LTMCD 2569]

 7. Henry Cowell The Aeolian Harp 3.45

 Composer, pianist and theorist Henry Cowell (1897-1965) was born near Palo Alto, California, to bohemian parents, and received little by way of formal education.
-After initial studies at Berkeley under musicologist Charles Seeger, Cowell moved to New York, where he received encouragement from Russian 'futurist' composer Leo Ornstein.
-In 1916 - while still a teenager - Cowell wrote the piano piece Dynamic Motion, his first important work to explore the possibilities of the tone cluster; 1919 also saw the publication of a book, New Musical Resources.
-During his first trip to Europe in 1923, Schoenberg invited Cowell to speak to his students in Berlin, while Béla Bartók sought permission to borrow his tone clusters.
-In a review of Cowell's recital at the Wigmore Hall in December the London Times reported that 'the wildest things were done with evident care, deliberation at the utmost seriousness.'
+After initial studies at Berkeley under musicologist Charles Seeger, Cowell moved on to New York, where he received encouragement from Russian 'futurist' composer Leo Ornstein.
+In 1916 - while still a teenager - Cowell wrote the atonal piano piece Dynamic Motion, his first important work to explore the possibilities of the tone cluster; 1919 also saw the publication of a book, New Musical Resources.
+During his first trip to Europe in 1923, Schoenberg invited Cowell to speak to his students in Berlin, while Béla Bartok sought permission to borrow his tone cluster technique.
+In a review of Cowell's recital at the Wigmore Hall in December the London Times reported that "the wildest things were done with evident care, deliberation at the utmost seriousness."

 8. John Cage 4'33" 5.00

 One of the leading figures of the post-war avant-garde, composer and theorist John Cage (1912-1992) is known as a pioneer of chance and indeterminacy in music, as well as non-standard use of musical instruments, and is lauded as one of the most influential American composers of the 20th century.
 Having studied under both Schoenberg and Cowell, Cage became a pioneer of the prepared piano (a piano with its sound altered by objects placed between, or on, its strings or hammers), for which he wrote dance-related works and several concert pieces.
 The best known of these is Sonatas and Interludes, composed between 1946 and 1948; during this period he also wrote Music for Marcel Duchamp.